socratesjnr/asuu-strike-project/CODE_STYLEGUIDE.md

    exp_sample.to_csv("ExpandedSample.csv", index=False)
    ```

+    Note: Markdown files (`.md`) are an exception to this rule.
+Use UPPERCASE letters separated by underscores instead.

+    ```markdown
+    ✔ Do this
+        CODE_STYLEGUIDE.md
+        README.md
+        CONTRIBUTORS.md

+    ❌ Not this
+        Code Style Guide.md
+        code_style_guide.md
+        readme.md
+        contributrs.md
+    ```

 3. Use singular nouns for variables that represent a single item and plural nouns for variables that represent collections of items.

       ```python